 He has been recognized by the Associated Press and the Society for Features Journalism for his writing, celebrated for his “beautiful mind” by D Magazine, which has named him the best critic in Dallas three times, and lauded for his “sharp analytical eye” by the alt weekly Dallas Observer.
 He was the recipient of the David Dunnigan Media Award from the Greater Dallas Planning Council in 2014 and the Robert Decherd Award for Civic Journalism, the paper’s highest honor, from the Dallas Morning News, in 2015.

 Lamster has been a contributing editor to Architectural Review, Design Observer, and ID.
-His work appears frequently in national publications and magazines, including the New York Times, the Los Angeles Times, and the Wall Street Journal.
+His work has appeared frequently in national publications and magazines, including the New York Times, the Los Angeles Times, and the Wall Street Journal.
 Recent articles can be found here.

-He is the author of several books, a contributor to many others, and for more than a decade served as a senior editor at the publishing house Princeton Architectural Press, where he developed a list of commercially successful, highly regarded titles.
+He is the author of several books, a contributor to many others, and for more than a decade served as a senior editor at the publishing house Princeton Architectural Press, where he developed a series of influential titles on architecture and graphic design.
 Before joining the press, he served as an editor for George Braziller, the distinguished independent publisher of literature and illustrated books.

-The research materials collected in the production of his book Spalding’s World Tour have been acquired by the National Baseball Hall of Fame, and are accesible to the public there as the Mark Lamster Papers.
+The research materials for his book Spalding’s World Tour have been acquired by the National Baseball Hall of Fame, and are accesible to the public there as the Mark Lamster Papers.

 Lamster is a native of New York City and now lives with his family in Dallas.
 He holds degrees from Johns Hopkins (BA), and Tufts (MA).